College Major Salary Comparison 2026: Pay, ROI & Job Growth

 Healthcare Majors: Beyond the Doctor Track

 Nursing (BSN) is one of the most stable and accessible high-paying majors.
-With a $60,000 starting salary, strong demand (6% projected growth), and opportunities to specialize into nurse practitioner ($125,000+), CRNA ($210,000+), or nurse midwife roles, nursing offers one of the best risk-adjusted career paths available with just a bachelor's degree.
+With a $60,000 starting salary, strong demand (BLS projects 5% growth for registered nurses from 2024 to 2034), and opportunities to specialize into nurse practitioner ($125,000+), CRNA ($210,000+), or nurse midwife roles, nursing offers one of the best risk-adjusted career paths available with just a bachelor's degree.
 BSN graduates have a near-zero unemployment rate.

 Other healthcare-adjacent bachelor's degrees include health informatics ($58,000 starting), healthcare administration ($50,000 starting but strong mid-career growth), and public health ($48,000 starting but essential for MPH graduate programs).
 For students interested in medicine but deterred by the cost and time of medical school, physician assistant programs (requiring a bachelor's plus a 2-3 year PA program) offer median salaries of $126,000.